 The easiest way to avoid phone scams is to only answer the phone when you know exactly who is calling.
 It can be tempting to answer a phone call that comes from your hometown or even your own phone number, but your best bet is to let calls from any unknown callers go to voicemail.
 If they truly need to talk to you, they’ll leave a message.

 Scammers frequently use a method called phone/caller ID spoofing to trick your phone network into thinking the caller is coming from a specific location.
 Meaning the caller could be in California, but it shows up on your phone as Rock Island, IL.
 Creepy, right?

 Typically, when we get these calls they’re referred to as robocalls.
 You’ll know if you’ve received a robocall because when you answer (which you shouldn’t), you’ll hear an automated voice.
-The most popular types of automated calls are “people” calling to tell you you’ve won a cruise, that you suspiciously never entered a drawing for.
+The most popular types of automated calls are “people” calling to tell you you’ve won a cruise or have been selected for an offer that you suspiciously never entered a drawing for.

 Another popular phone scam is a robot pretending to be the IRS who needs your bank account information RIGHT NOW because you owe back taxes.
+Some even go as far as to say you'll be arrested if you don't pay right away.
 Once again, a scam.

 NEVER, ever, ever, ever give out your personal information.
 Credit card info, social security number or anything that’s of value to your bank accounts or identity.
 This information belongs to you and identity thieves/phone scammers are trying to steal it from you.
 Protect it.